The twentieth anniversary of Pienza as a UNESCO site

 The Cathedral of Pienza has already been involved for several years in periodic restoration campaigns which also aim to keep under control the stability the ground on which the foundations of the building rest, a land that has hydrogeological instabilities that always have unfortunately put the conservation of the church at serious risk.

-The danger that UNESCO heritage sites often face had been the theme of the debate that took place on the occasion of the twentieth anniversary of Pienza recognized as a world heritage site.
+The danger that UNESCO heritage sites often face had been the theme of the debate that took place on the occasion of the twentieth anniversary of Pienza recognised as a world heritage site.
 Unfortunately, on many occasions — even recently — UNESCO sites are endangered by war events, as happened in the tragic experience of Palmyra or, more recently, in Iran.

 The ‘Renaissance miracle’